top of page

 “Yesterday and today are similar but they are not the same.
 And tomorrow is always new.”

-– Poem-Time, by Tanigawa Shuntaro
+– Poem-Time, by Shuntarō Tanikawa

-Community is central to my practice.
+Community connection is central to my practice.
 I often lead workshops that give people the chance to experience natural colors and cultural traditions.
-This is why I enjoy exhibiting in public spaces such as cafés, restaurants, hair salons, flower shops, and dance theaters - places where people can encounter art in unexpected ways.
+This is why I enjoy exhibiting in public spaces such as cafés, restaurants, hair salons, flower shops, and dance theaters - places where people can encounter my art in unexpected ways.

 Ultimately, my goal is to create spaces that offer comfort and healing.
 I believe engaging with my artworks is like picking flowers, walking in the woods, or swimming in the ocean - an experience that brings calm and serenity.